vagetman/esi/README.md

 A streaming Edge Side Includes parser and executor designed for Fastly Compute@Edge.

-The implementation is currently a subset of the [ESI Language Specification 1.0](https://www.w3.org/TR/esi-lang/), supporting the following tags:
+The implementation is a subset of the [ESI Language Specification 1.0](https://www.w3.org/TR/esi-lang/), supporting the following tags:

 - `<esi:include>` (+ `alt`, `onerror="continue"`)
 - `<esi:comment>`
 - `<esi:remove>`

-Other tags will be ignored.
+Other tags will be ignored and served to the client as-is.

 ## Example Usage